fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Pedantic controls whether a pedantic Registerer is used as the prometheus backend.
+Pedantic controls whether a pedantic registry is used.
 See <https://godoc.org/github.com/prometheus/client_golang/prometheus#NewPedanticRegistry>

 </dd>
 </dl>